spec-first/connexion/docs/routing.rst

 .. code-block:: python

     from .petsview import PetsView

-the `as_view` method of the class is called.
+The `as_view` method of the class is called to create the view function.
 Its `dispatch_request` method is used to route requests based on the HTTP method.
 Therefore it is required to use the same `get` method for both, collection and single resources.
 I.E. `/pets` and `/pets/{id}`.